 Next up is the GLANICS Cat 8 Ethernet Cable.
-Of course, by the name of this one, you’re going to receive a Cat8 variant in the same vein as the DbillionDa which we all know goes above and beyond compared to something like a Cat6 or Cat7 cable and provides you with an upped speed limit of 40Gbps.
-This is probably overkill but in the long run, you’ll know you won’t need to swap it out.
+Of course, by the name of this one, you’re going to receive a Cat8 variant in the same vein as the DbillionDa which we all know goes above and beyond compared to something like a Cat6 or Cat7 cable.
+It provides you with an upped speed limit of 40Gbps, which is probably overkill, but in the long run you’ll know you won’t need to swap it out.

 This ethernet cable for gaming comes in white rather than black which could be an advantage for some who have a clean, white setup and would rather make their wires blend into the aesthetic.
 There are also varying lengths of cable you can pick up ranging from 1ft to 100ft so pretty much no matter how far away that ethernet wall socket is, you should be able to reach it with these length options.